 About Steve - G3ZPS

 First licensed in 1970 at age 16, I am one of the youngest UK hams to hold an original 'G3' call sign.
 These pages include information on my lifetime in this hobby and my retirement passion for restoring valve ham radio equipment (or tubes if you prefer).
-I first became aware of Ham radio in around 1968 when I built a Heathkit AM radio as part of a school project, one night I slid the coil along the ferrite rod and heard a chap talking - it turned out to be a Ham just up the road on 160m AM - Brian G2WI.
+My Father had been in the Royal Signals before joining the GPO and we had the odd broadcast radio in bits through my childhood.
+However I first became aware of Ham radio in around 1967 when I built a Heathkit AM radio as part of a school project, one night I slid the coil along the ferrite rod and heard a chap talking - it turned out to be a Ham just up the road on 160m AM - Brian G2WI.
 I was quickly hooked and with a like minded school friend started knocking up simple valve receivers and transmitters (naughty!)

 Pic below from 1976 has some interesting stuff - my home made SSTV monitor with a long persistence CRT.
 Yaesu FRDX400 was not very good and was sold soon after.
 ICOM 2m FM rig and quite a bit of home made kit and stuff built as part of my UK Gov Engineering Apprenticeship.